kuri65536/GenieExamples/gnome-wiki/CairoSample.md

  * This example creates a clock with the following features:
  * Shaped window -- Window is unbordered and transparent outside the clock
  * Events are only registered for the window on the hour dots or on the center dot
- * When the mouse is &quot;in&quot; the window (on one of the dots) it will turn green
+ * When the mouse is "in" the window (on one of the dots) it will turn green
  *    This helps you understand where the events are actually being registered
  * Clicking allows you to drag the clock.
  * There is currently no code in place to close the window, you must kill the process manually.